 - Slowly add oil in a small stream, whisking continuously.
 It may be necessary to stop drizzling oil momentarily while you whisk to combine the two.
 Once the aioli is thick and you have your desired amount, stop adding oil.

-- Stir in lemon rind, salt and optional preserved lemons
+- Stir in lemon rind, salt and the optional preserved lemons